SakshamJain258/SakshamJain258/README.md

 > CS undergrad at Bennett University · building things that actually work · interested in the gap between research and production

 I work on real-time AI systems, RAG pipelines, and assistive technology.
-Most of my projects start from a problem I find genuinely interesting — Gestura started because live meetings have no accessibility layer for deaf users.
+Most of my projects are in the AIML Domain — Gestura started because live meetings have no accessibility layer for nonverbal individuals.
 The RAG analyzer started because I wanted a financial doc reader that works fully offline.

 Published researcher.
 AWS Certified ML Engineer.
-Currently in my 3rd year.
+Currently in my 4th year.

 ---